Skip to main content

 Not every options broker will make our list, but it helps us determine the truly best brokers out there.

-Note: Brokers in Singapore generally do not allow the trading of stock options related to the Singapore Exchange (SGX).
+Note: Brokers in Singapore generally do not allow trading stock options related to the Singapore Exchange (SGX).
 They do give options traders access to US stock options.

 With a history spanning more than 40 years, IBKR remains one of the most trustworthy brokers available and is unofficially the globe’s default broker, including Singapore.
 For options, there is a per-contract fee going up to USD 0.65.